ska-telescope/ska-ser-ansible-collections/README.md

 ## Usage

-On this chapter, it will be explain how to use the existing collections on your local machine.
+This chapter, will explain how to use the existing collections on your local machine.

 ### Requirements